etsaone/etsa/Constitution II.md

 2. The President and Vice President shall be elected on a joint ticket to serve terms lasting 3 weeks.
 3. Any person looking to run for President or Vice President must have resided within the server for more than 1 week
 4. Congress shall have the power to create and dissolve executive departments through executive order, however the following departments are to be created by this constitution and may not be dissolved without constitutional amendment:
-5. Justice Department
+   - Department of Justice (DoJ)
-6. Finance Department
+   - The Federal Reserve
-7. State Department
+   - Department of State
 8. The head of each department shall be nominated by the President and confirmed by a majority vote in congress and shall serve until removed from office or resigning.
-9. The President may fire any department head for any reason.
+    - The President may fire any department head for any reason.
-10. The President may not directly meddle in the affairs of any department, the head of each department shall have authority over the functions of their department.
+    - The President may not directly meddle in the affairs of any department, the head of each department shall have authority over the functions of their department.
 11. Should the President resign or be removed from office, the following chain of succession shall be used:
     - Vice President
     - Speaker of Congress